 Our Postcard from Normandy

-Today’s postcard comes from Avranches, right next to Mont Saint-Michel in the Manche department of lower Normandy.
+This postcard comes to you from Avranches, right next to Mont Saint-Michel in the Manche department of lower Normandy.
 Avranches is a small town completely steeped in history and only a stone’s throw from the stunning and extremely interesting Mont Saint-Michel.
 Situated at the southern end of the Cotentin Peninsula, this town is perfect for our stay because it’s on the E40 and also boasts great rail links.
-And just off the coast at the mouth of the Couesnon River, of course there’s Mont Saint-Michel.
+And just off the coast at the mouth of the Couesnon River, of course, there’s Mont Saint-Michel.

 For our accommodation, we’ve found ourselves a charming chambre d’hôte on the outskirts of the town that’s run by a couple who moved here from England about 20 years ago.
 They are a husband and wife team.
 Madame is French and Mister is English and they run an absolutely superb business here.
 They tell me that most of their guests come for at least three nights, making their venture much more relaxing and cost effective for them than some of the B&Bs that only get one-night guests.
 Anyway, they made us feel incredibly welcome and fed us like Kings and Queens when we weren’t out and about in town and the surrounding area.